 On a typical recent weeknight at Sea Tac Airport, at least 110 planes including more than 70 jets took off or landed between 10:00pm and 7:00am.
 The level of noise produced severely impacts thousands of people in South King County.
 Disturbance of sleep is one of the most significant sources of distress caused by airport noise.
 Airport noise causes difficulty in attaining deep sleep, shortened REM sleep, and premature arousal from sleep.
 Both deep and REM sleep are thought to be physiologically important.
-Sleep deprivation impaired reaction times, fatigue, leads to lethargy, decreased efficiency, anxiety and desire to be left alone.
+Sleep deprivation leads to impaired reaction times, fatigue, lethargy, decreased efficiency, anxiety and desire to be left alone.

-Fiction: Sea Tac Airport is only a minor contributor to regional air pollution.
+Sea Tac Airport is only a minor contributor to regional air pollution.

 A 1991 State Department of Ecology study indicated that Sea Tac Airport operations generate up to 5% of all air pollution in King County.
-The bulk of this pollution occurs over a very small, but densely populated area (less than 0.25% of the area of King County) leading to relatively high and potentially damaging concentrations of various pollutants and particulates in communities surrounding Sea-
+The bulk of this pollution occurs over a relatively very small area (less than 0.25% of the area of King County) leading to relatively high and potentially damaging concentrations of various pollutants and particulates.